kenshoo/persistence-layer/README.md

 ## How fast is it

-At Kenshoo, after migrating our heavy bulk operations to PL, we got performance boost of factor of 2 up to 50.
+At Kenshoo, after migrating our heavy bulk operations to PL, we got a performance boost factor of 2 up to 50.

 ## Why is it faster